A Just Future, Appendix C

 Humanities/Writing CourseYes.
 One credit-bearing elective writing course and one required research course:

-(2) Introduction to Collaborative Research at Stanford (required)
+(1) Introduction to Rhetoric at Stanford (required)

 1 unit per course.
 Does not satisfy general education requirements.